-The Bank assesses at each balance sheet date whether there is objective evidence that a financial asset or group of financial assets is impaired.
+The Bank assesses on each balance sheet date whether there is objective evidence that a financial asset or group of financial assets is impaired.
 A financial asset or a group of financial assets is impaired only if there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event/s') and that loss event/s has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.

-The crite ria that the Bank uses to determine that there is objective evidence of an impairment loss include: Cash flow difficulties experienced by the borrower (for example, equity ratio, net income percentage of sales) Violation of the conditions of the loan agreement such as non-payment.
-Initiation of Bankruptcy proceedings.
+The criteria that the Bank uses to determine that there is objective evidence of an impairment loss include:

+Cash flow difficulties experienced by the borrower (e.g, equity ratio, net income percentage of sales).
+Violation of the conditions of the loan agreement such as non-payment.
+Initiation of bankruptcy proceedings.
 Deterioration of the borrower's competitive position.
-The Bank for reasons of economic or legal financial difficulties of the borrower by granting concessions may not agree with the Bank granted in normal circumstances.
-Deterioration in the value of collateral or deterioration of the creditworthiness of the borrower. dec alth rease lough ctive evidence of impairment loss for a group of financial assets is observable data indicating that there is a measurable in the estimated future cash flows from a portfolio of financial assets since the initial recognition of those assets, the decrease cannot yet be identified with the individual financial assets in the portfolio, for instance an increase in the ites for a particular Banking product. c estimates the period between a losses occurring and its identification for each specific portfolio.
-In general, the periods between three months to twelve months. sigı nificai k first assesses whether objective evidence of impairment exists individually for financial assets that are individually nt, and individually or collectively for financial assets that are not individually significant and in this field the following dered: If the Bank determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment according to historical default ratios.
+The Bank for reasons of economic or legal financial difficulties of the borrower by granting concessions may not agree with the Bank granted in normal circumstances. П Deterioration in the value of collectoral or deterioration of the aradity outliness of the hornover

+The objective evidence of impairment loss for a group of financial assets is observable data indicating that there is a measurable decrease in the estimated future cash flows from a portfolio of financial assets since the initial recognition of those assets, although the decrease cannot yet be identified with the individual financial assets in the portfolio, for instance an increase in the default rates for a particular banking product.

+The Bank estimates the period between a losses occurring and its identification for each specific portfolio.
+In general, the periods used vary between three months to twelve months.

+The Bank first assesses whether objective evidence of impairment exists individually for financial assets that are individually significant, and individually or collectively for financial assets that are not individually significant and in this field the following are considered:

+- ☐ If the Bank determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment according to historical default ratios. - ☐ If the Bank determines that an objective evidence of financial asset impairment exist that is individually assessed for impairment and for which an impairment loss is or continues to be recognized are not included in a collective assessment of impairment.